 How to install Rclone

-Run the following commands, once your connected via SSH to your Synology NAS.
+Run the following commands once you are connected via SSH to your Synology NAS.

 First, you will need to get root access: